openebs-archive/openebs-docs/docs/ugcstor.md

 <h3><a class="anchor" aria-hidden="true" id="expanding-size-of-a-cStor-pool-instance-on-a-node-add"></a>Expanding size of a cStor Pool Instance on a Node (by expanding the size of cloud disks)</h3>

-There are many cases where cStor Volume has to be increased.
-For example, capacity might be completely filled up and there by application pod will be in `crashloopbackoff` state of `running` state based on the liveness probe in the application.
-Another scenario is before starting more load on this volume, it can also expand the capacity of the volume to make sure the uninterrupted running of the application. the steps for expanding the cStor volume is mentioned [here](https://github.com/openebs/openebs-docs/blob/day_2_ops/docs/cstor_volume_resize.md).
+When you have a cloud disk and which is used for the creation of cStor Storage pool and when you want to expand the existing cStor pool capacity, you can expand the size of the cloud disk and reflect the change in the correpsonding cStor storage pool.
+Ther by the cStor pool capacity can be increased.
+The steps for doing this activity is documented [here](#https://gist.github.com/prateekpandey14/f2a30b3f246fd5b44fdfb545185f78b4).

+<h3><a class="anchor" aria-hidden="true" id="expanding-size-of-a-cStor-volume"></a>Expanding the cStor Volume Capacity</h3>

+OpenEBS control plane does not support increasing the size of volume seamlessly.
+Increasing the size of a provisioned volume requires support from Kubernetes kubelet as the existing connection has to be remounted to reflect the new volume size.
+This can also be tackled with the new CSI plugin where the responsibility of the mount, unmount and remount actions will be held with the vendor CSI plugin rather than the kubelet itself.

+OpenEBS team is working on both the CSI plugin as well as the feature to resize the provisioned volume when the PVC is patched for new volume size.
+Currently this is a manual operation and the steps for expanding the cStor volume is mentioned [here](https://github.com/openebs/openebs-docs/blob/day_2_ops/docs/cstor_volume_resize.md).

 <h3><a class="anchor" aria-hidden="true" id="Moving-a-disk-to-New-Node"></a>Moving a Disk to New Node</h3>

-This feature can be do by some set of manual steps.
+This activity can be do by some set of manual steps.
 In this section, you can detach the disk from the old node (if necessary) and attach to the new node.
 This can be done from the steps provided [here](https://github.com/openebs/openebs-docs/blob/day_2_ops/docs/cstor_move_disk.md).

 <br>